rustwasm/wasm-pack/docs/src/commands/new.md

 The `wasm-pack new` command can be given an optional mode argument, e.g.:

 ```
-wasm-pack new myproject --mode noinstall
+wasm-pack new myproject --mode no-install
 ```

-The mode passed can be either "normal", "noinstall", or "force". "normal" is passed by default.
+The mode passed can be either "normal", "no-install", or "force". "normal" is passed by default.

-`noinstall` means that wasm-pack should not attempt to install any underlying tools.
+`no-install` means that wasm-pack should not attempt to install any underlying tools.
 If a necessary tool cannot be found, the command will error.

 `force` means that wasm-pack should not check the local Rust version.
 If a local Rust